BEAST-Fitting/beast/docs/simulations.rst

 The output file gives the simulated data in the observed data columns identified in the physicsgrid file along with all the model parameters from the physicsgrid file.
-The names of the observed columns are `band_rate` and the units are normalized Vega fluxes (to match how the observed data are given).
+The simulated observations in each band are given in as `band_flux` in physical units (ergs cm^-2 s^-1 A^-1), 'band_rate' as normalized Vega fluxes (`band_flux`/vega_flux to match how the observed data are given), and `band_vega` as vega magnitudes with zero and negative fluxes given as -99.999.

 When creating simulated observations, using the standard IMF mass prior will skew your catalog to lower-mass stars.
 If you wish to have similar weights for